blackcub3s/MSc-FinalThesis/README.md

 # REPOSITORY DESCRIPTION

 This repository contains
-- /TFM_FINAL_santiagosanchez.pdf: the final thesis as was handed in to the university.
+- TFM_FINAL_santiagosanchez.pdf: the final thesis as was handed in to the university.
 You can find its abstract down below
-- ./Writing: Contains the LaTeX files and figures that were put together in order to compile /TFM_FINAL_santiagosanchez.pd.
+- [Writing](https://github.com/blackcub3s/MSc-FinalThesis/tree/main/Writing): Contains the LaTeX files and figures that were put together in order to compile /TFM_FINAL_santiagosanchez.pd.
-- ./DataAnalysis: this folder contains the most important programs I made in Python to do the analysis.
+- [DataAnalysis](https://github.com/blackcub3s/FIB-PRO1/tree/main/DataAnalysis): this folder contains the most important programs I made in Python to do the analysis.
 Within the folder ./DataAnalysis/inContext you'll find the same programs as before, but now in context, with some of the raw data behind (and other files that contributed to the development of the final thesis).
 Lots of files are missing as github has limited space, so this is a simplification of the directories of my final thesis, not an exhaustive tour to it!

 ## ABSTRACT